MettleUp/mettleup.com-blog/content/post/why-we-love-laravel.md

 ---
+title: Why We Love Laravel
+date: 2016-01-28
 author: andy
-date: 2016-01-28
-linktitle: Why We Love Laravel
 description: "We do a lot of our backend application development in PHP, and preferably with the Laravel framework.
 What do we love so much about Laravel?
 We're glad you asked."
 tags: [ "development", "backend", "php", "laravel" ]
-title: Why We Love Laravel
-weight: 10
 image: "/images/bg/laravel.jpg"
 ---